EPCs: What are they, and why do they matter?

 Example of an EPC

-Yes, every property is required to have an EPC – the certificate needs to be available to potential buyers as soon as you put your property on the market.
+Yes, every property must have an EPC – the certificate needs to be available to potential buyers as soon as you put your property on the market.

-The EPC is required by law in the commercial and residential sector, and is subject to increasingly strict guidelines.
-Legally, the certificate must also be provided by an approved domestic energy assessor.
+An EPC is required by law in the commercial and residential sectors and is subject to increasingly strict guidelines.
+Legally, an approved domestic energy assessor must also provide the certificate.

-This new standard now applies to all tenancies (since 1st April 2020), and the UK government's Future Homes Standard is set to come into play in 2025, which might also alter the minimum EPC rating for homes in the UK.
+This new standard now applies to all tenancies (since 1st April 2020), and the UK government’s Future Homes Standard is set to come into play in 2025, which may also increase the minimum EPC rating for homes in the UK.

 Did You Know?